Provide plenty of human companionship

 All of our kittens as pet will be desexed before leaving us.
 Neutering will reduce the likelihood that a male cat will spray indoors to mark his territory.
 He will less likely to escape or get into fights with other male cats.

-A female cat needs to be spayed to prevent unwanted kittens and backyard breeding.
-Desexing has no harmful effects and removes the stress on both you and your cat.
+A female cat needs to be spayed to avoid pyometra, unwanted kittens and backyard breeding.
+Desexing has no harmful effects in most cases and removes the stress on both you and your cat.

 Start by choosing a comfortable spot and place the kitten on your knees.
 Press lightly on the footpad to extend the claw.